robert/robert.github.com/_posts/2018-09-13-programming-projects-for-advanced-beginners-3-b.md

 title: "Programming Projects for Advanced Beginners #3B: Tic-Tac-Toe AI"
 layout: post
 tags: [Computer Games]
-published: false
 og_image: https://robertheaton.com/images/the-witness-landscape.jpg
 ---
 This is the second and final part of our quest to build an unbeatable, perfect Tic-Tac-Toe AI.
 In [part 1](/2018/09/13/programming-projects-for-advanced-beginners-3) we wrote a Tic-Tac-Toe engine that allowed two human players to play against each other.
 In part 2, we're going to use the *minimax algorithm* to build a flawless AI.

-We're first going to warm up by writing some simpler AIs that choose their moves using if-statements and rules of thumb.
-We'll build out the connective layer between our existing Tic-Tac-Toe engine and our new computer players, and test it out using these smaller, simpler algorithms.
+First we're going to warm up by writing some simpler AIs that choose their moves using if-statements and rules of thumb.
+We'll take this opportunity to build out the code that connects our computer players to our existing Tic-Tac-Toe enginer.
 Once we've built and verified this generic infrastructure we'll be ready to give our total focus to our final goal: making a perfect Tic-Tac-Toe AI.

 As with all my projects, I'm going to leave all of the difficult work to you and throw you right in at the deep-end.
 But I'll also give you gentle reminders on how to swim, as well as some new tips on swimming best practices.
 If you do get completely stuck then I've written some example code[LINK].
 You can always use it to get yourself back in the right lane.

 ## Today's lesson - Interfaces

 We're going to write several different Tic-Tac-Toe AIs, each of which will employ different strategies of varying degrees of complexity.
 And we won't be the only ones doing this.
+All we mean by "a Tic-Tac-Toe AI" is a piece of code that takes in a Tic-Tac-Toe position and outputs a move.
 We also want to be able to challenge your friends and family to a duel - your best AI against theirs.
 We want them to be able to build AIs on their own, and to be able to easily plug them into our Tic-Tac-Toe engine so that we can have a rumble.
 Then we want to crush their AIs and their spirits.
 And we will.
 Mark my words.
 We will crush them.

 This raises an important question.
 We're going to be writing many different AIs.
 Your enemies are going to be writing AIs of their own too.
 How can we ensure that all of these algorithms are able to talk to each other?
 How can we ensure they they can all plug into our Tic-Tac-Toe engine, even though they were all developed independently and take completely different approaches to choosing their moves?